Webinars work, content marketing-wise.

-Fortunately, running a webinar company has given us some insight into that.
-Based on the data from our own users, we’ve been able to get a clear analytical picture of the webinar cycle and when attendance rates to webinars are at their best.
+Fortunately, running WebinarNinja has given us some insight.
+Based on the data from our own users, we’ve been able to get a clear analytical picture of the webinar cycle, and when attendance rates are likely to be at their best.

-But before we dive into the hard numbers, you have to understand the big picture.
+Before we dive into the hard numbers, take a look at the big picture:

 The International Question